iterative/dvc.org/content/docs/command-reference/remote/index.md

 For the typical process to share the <abbr>project</abbr> via remote, see [Sharing Data And Model Files](/doc/use-cases/sharing-data-and-model-files).

-Only those files will be present in remote storage which are not listed in `.dvcignore`.See [.dvcignore](docs/user-guide/.dvcignore).
+Only those files will be present in remote storage which are not listed in `.dvcignore`.
+See [.dvcignore](docs/user-guide/.dvcignore).

 ## Options